uport-project/ethr-did/README.md

 ## Manage Keys

-The ethr DID supports sophisticated key management, that can be used to change ownership of keys, delegate signing rights temporarily to another account and publish information about the identity in it's DID document.
+The ethr DID supports general key management that can be used to change ownership of keys, delegate signing rights temporarily to another account and publish information about the identity in it's DID document.

 ### The Concept of Identity Ownership

 By default an identity address is owned by itself.
 An identity owner is the address able to make and publish changes to the identity.
 As this is a very important function, you could change the ownership to use a smart contract based address implementing recovery or multi-sig at some point in the future.

 Smart Contract's are not able to actually sign, so we would also need to add a Key Pair based address as a signing delegate.

 Most web3 providers also do not let the user sign data that is compatible with JWT standards, which means that you would have to add a separate delegate key that you can use to sign JWTs on you behalf.